dirkhh/adsb-feeder-image/README.md

 - buy one of the supported boards (at least the Le Potato seems to be easily and cheaply available in most places)
 - invest in a decent power supply - while many of these can be driven from a powered hub or a cheap 'charger' plug, not having a stable 5V power source tends to be the biggest cause of issues with these SBC
 - get an SDR and antenna.
 There are many many choices.
 Availability may differ depending on where you are.
-But often the 'green' RadarBox SDR and an indoor or (much better) outdoor antenna is all you need.
+But often a generic SDR and an indoor or (much better) outdoor antenna is all you need.
 More detail on the [ADSB.im website](https://adsb.im/supported).
 - download the current release from the [Release section](https://github.com/dirkhh/adsb-feeder-image/releases/latest)
 - use a tool like the [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager/releases) to write the image to a µSD card on your computer